CyrilJl/TimeFiller/docs/source/insights.rst

 ``estimator``
 ~~~~~~~~~~~~~
-The machine learning model or algorithm used for imputation can be any model compatible with scikit-learn’s ``fit`` and ``predict`` methods.
-By default, this is set to scikit-learn's ``Ridge`` implementation, as it is fast and provides regularization.
+The machine learning model or algorithm used for imputation can be any model compatible with scikit-learn’s ``fit`` and
+``predict`` methods.
+By default, this is set to ``timefiller``'s implementation of Ridge regression.

 .. code-block:: python